pdurbin/dataverse/doc/sphinx-guides/source/api/sword.rst

 List datasets in a dataverse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You must have permission to add datasets in a dataverse (the dataverse should appear in the service document) to list the datasets inside.
+Institution-wide Shibboleth groups are not respected because membership in such a group can only be set via a browser.

 ``curl -u $API_TOKEN: https://$HOSTNAME/dvn/api/data-deposit/v1.1/swordv2/collection/dataverse/$DATAVERSE_ALIAS``